Stone Town: Omani Dominion

 Stone Town is located along a natural harbour and the first Europeans to set foot on the island of Zanzibar were the Portuguese.
-The Portuguese ruled the island for over 2 centuries and began constructing Stone Town's first stone structure, the Old Fort.
+The Portuguese ruled the island for over two centuries and began constructing Stone Town's first stone structure, the Old Fort.
 However, towards the end of the 17th century the Sultanate of Oman took over the island and completed the fort to prevent future attacks.
-The first stone houses in Stone Town probably began to be built in the 1830s, gradually replacing an earlier fishing village around the Old Fort.
+The first stone houses in Stone Town probably began to be built in the early 1800s, gradually replacing an earlier fishing village around the Old Fort.
+The Old Fort, the oldest building in Stone Town, was built in 1699 by the Omanis.
 At the time the Sultanate of Oman controlled the Zanzibar Archipelago, Mombasa and the Swahili coast.

-In 1840, Sultan Said bin Sultan moved his seat from Muscat, Oman, to Stone Town, which thus entered an era of quick development as the new capital of the Sultanate of Oman and Zanzibar.
+In 1824, Sultan Said bin Sultan moved his seat from Muscat, Oman, to Stone Town, which thus entered an era of quick development as the new capital of the Sultanate of Oman and Zanzibar.
 With the British outlawing the slave trade in the Indian Ocean, the Sultanate's fortunes crashed.
 The Muscat economy was in shambles and many Omanis migrated to Zanzibar.
 The increase in the Arab population on the island facilitated further growth and more buildings began to spring up in the town.
 Furthermore, grand royal structures like the House of Wonders and the Sultan's Palace were also built.
 In 1861, as a consequence of a war of succession within the Omani royal family, Zanzibar and Oman were separated, with Zanzibar becoming an independent sultanate under Sultan Majid bin Said.

 In the 19th century Stone Town flourished as a trading centre.
 It was especially renowned for the commerce of spices (mostly cloves) and slaves.
 Around middle of the century, the sultanate had a close relationship with the British; David Livingstone, for example, is known to have stayed in Stone Town in 1866 while he was preparing his final expedition into the interior of East Africa.
 In the same period, several immigrant communities from Oman, Persia and India formed as a consequence of the town's intense commercial activity.
 The Sultan of Zanzibar encouraged immigration of foreign traders who became very wealthy and settled in the city who brought diversity to the city's architecture.